masolimano/maneage/README.md

-Running the pipeline
+Building the project
 --------------------

-This pipeline was designed to have as few dependencies as possible.
+This project was designed to have as few dependencies as possible.

 1. Necessary dependencies:

    1.1: Minimal software building tools like C compiler, Make, and other
         tools found on any Unix-like operating system (GNU/Linux, BSD, Mac OS, and others).
-All necessary dependencies will be built from source (for use only within this pipeline) by the `./configure' script (next step).
+All necessary dependencies will be built from source (for use only within this project) by the `./configure' script (next step).

    1.2: (OPTIONAL) Tarball of dependencies.
 If they are already present (in
         a directory given at configuration time), they will be used.
 Otherwise, a downloader (`wget` or `curl`) will be necessary to download any necessary tarball.
-The necessary tarballs are also collected in the link below for easy download. [[TO PIPELINE
+The necessary tarballs are also collected in the link below for easy download. [[TO PROJECT
         DESIGNERS: it is STRONGLY RECOMMENDED to keep a backup of all the necessary software tarballs you need for the project (possibly in another Git repository).
 For example see [this template's